Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 What's going on?

-When Trump was in office, we had a inflation rate of 1.5, and then it started spiraling out of control, and then I believe, correct me if I'm wrong here, sometime in 2021, the Biden administration changed those calculations on the inflation rate, and they came down just a little bit to reflect what they called the current math.
+And then I believe, correct me if I'm wrong here, sometime in 2021, the Biden administration changed those calculations on the inflation rate, and they came down just a little bit to reflect what they called the current math.

-And then Betwe between all of the metrics that we have been given, there's this phenomenon that has occurred in the Biden Harris years, and that is you know, a number comes out, oh uh the the inflation numbers look good, and then a month, two months later, uh it is revised upwards.
+Between all of the metrics that we have been given, there's this phenomenon that has occurred in the Biden-Harris years, and that is, you know, a number comes out.

 And that would include the unemployment issue as well.

-And it always the revisions always work against them, which makes me very suspicious.
+And it always, the revisions always work against them, which makes me very suspicious.

 Do I have any evidence to prove that they're playing games?